 There are three teaching methods that dominate the business of language instruction: the Direct Method, the Grammar-Translation Method, and the Audio-Lingual Method.
 Deciding which is the best method is difficult because each has strengths and weaknesses, and the nature of a student’s goals will determine which is best for that student.
-Although many language-training sources may speak about exclusive or unique approaches, with few exceptions they are using one of these three methods.
+Although many language-training sources may speak about exclusive or unique approaches, with few exceptions, they are using one of these three methods.
 We conducted extensive research on the subject of teaching methods for our online language training programs.
-Here is a description of the three primary language teaching methods along with our analysis of the strengths and weaknesses of each one:
+Here is a description of the three primary language teaching methods, along with our analysis of the strengths and weaknesses of each one:

 The Direct Method

 The Direct Method is also known as the Oral or Natural method.
 It’s based on the active involvement of the student in both speaking and listening to the new language in realistic everyday situations.
-The process consists of a gradual acquisition of grammatical structure and vocabulary.
+The process consists of the gradual acquisition of grammatical structure and vocabulary.
 The learner is encouraged to think in the target language rather than translate.
 He or she hears and uses the language before seeing it written.

 The Grammar-Translation Method

 This method grew from the traditional method of teaching Latin and Greek.
 The method is based on analysis of the written language using translation exercises, reading comprehension and written imitation of texts.
 Learning mainly involves the mastery of grammatical rules and memorization of vocabulary lists.

 This self-teaching method is also known as the Aural-Oral method.
 The learning is based on the repetition of dialogues and phrases about everyday situations.
 These phrases are imitated, repeated, and drilled to make the response automatic.
 Reading and writing are both reinforcements of what the learner practices.